-It’s happened to a lot of people -- maybe even you.
-You got busy and forgot to take your birth control pill.
-The moment you realize it can be scary, but it doesn’t necessarily mean you’ll get pregnant.
+It’s happened to a lot of people – maybe even you.
+You get busy and forget to take your birth control pill.
+The moment you realize it can be scary, but it doesn’t always mean you’ll get pregnant.

-Because no method of birth control is guaranteed to prevent pregnancy, and because it’s so easy to make mistakes, it’s important to understand what birth control pills do and how you can make them more likely to work.
+Because no method of birth control is guaranteed, and because it’s so easy to make mistakes, it’s important to understand what birth control pills and other types of birth control do -- and how you can make them more likely to work.

 How Effective Is the Pill?